Eye-opening insights from 700+ product managers & leaders.

 Optimizing purely for learning can delay the outcomes.

-To avoid this, combine variables that have a high likelihood of creating a positive impact when united into a single experiment.
+To avoid this, make bigger bets by combining multiple changes that have a high likelihood of creating a positive impact when united into a single experiment.

 Combined variables can have interaction effects that boost your desired outcome.
 For example, my new copy and new layout together could have an interaction effect that drives better overall user activation.